GRASS 6.3.0 just released

 GRASS is currently used around the world in academic and commercial settings as well as by many governmental agencies and environmental consulting companies.
 It runs on a variety of popular hardware platforms and is Free open-source software released under the terms of the GNU General Public License.

-Software download at http://grass.osgeo.org/download/
+Software download at http://grass.osgeo.org/download/ and numerous mirror sites.

 FREE: First issue of Applied Spatial Analysis and Policy Journal available online